itsyuimorii/--PROJECT--Tokyo-stack-projects/05.FinalProject-blog_management_system/README.md

    - Connect to the database
    - Create a collection of users
    - Initialize users
-2. set the request address, request method and form name attributes for the login form item
+2. set the ***request address**, **request method** and **form name attributes*** for the login form item
+   - Form submission needs to use `post`method, Because the post method to request parameters in the body, get is in the address bar to pass, not safe
-3. when the user clicks the login button, the client verifies that the user has filled in the login form
+3. when the user clicks the login button, the client ***verifies that the user*** has filled in the login form
-4. if one of the items is not entered, prevent the form from being submitted
+   - if one of the items is not entered, prevent the form from being submitted
-5. The server side receives the request parameters and verifies that the user has filled in the login form
+4. The server side receives the ***request parameters and verifies that the user has filled in the login form***
-6. if one of them is not entered, respond for the client and stop the program from executing further
+   - if one of them is not entered, respond for the client and stop the program from executing further